scott-williams-2002/NewsVideoGenerator/README.md

 Next, I will use add more functionality to actually make the videos in an automated fashion using movie editing libraries such as pymovie, and the new Stability image-to-video, and OpenAI vision models.

 Finally, if I can get a desired video output, I will work on optimizing for API costs, since that will be a factor once I include the image and video models, which are quite expensive.

+UPDATE (1/2/2024):
+A new class has been added called TTS_Wrapper() which incorporates google cloud's text-to-speech service, which is integrated via a custom api.
+The api key can be generated and saved as a json file when creating the custom service in google cloud.
+The path to this key will be specified as an environment variable called GOOGLE_APPLICATION_CREDENTIALS(see env.example).
+The wrapper class encapsulates the voice configuration and api call for simplicity and writes audio data in an mp3 or wav format to the 'output_audio_files' directory which is located in 'source'.